Your business is taking off, and you couldn’t be more thrilled. Now, it’s time to consider where to go next.

-Similarly, another instance in which hiring a sales team might not make sense is if you run a service-based business where scaling quickly is difficult (or impossible).
+Similarly, another instance in which hiring a sales team and entering into a sales commission agreement might not make sense is if you run a service-based business where scaling quickly is difficult (or impossible).
 If you’re the main talent behind your new marketing business, for example, hiring a sales team may hurt you rather than help you—and you might end up with more work than you can take on as one person.

 If you find yourself in one of these positions, but you’re reluctant to become your own salesperson, don’t worry—you are definitely not alone.
 Most small business and startup founders go into business without an extensive sales background.

 If a sales team isn’t right for you currently, and you’d like to learn the basics of business sales, check out these articles:

 How to determine if the time is right to add more salespeople to your team

 Are you unable to pursue certain sales opportunities because you simply don’t have the bandwidth to pursue them?

 Asking yourself this question is probably the most basic way to determine whether or not it is the right time to add salespeople to your startup team.